cloud-gov/cg-site/content/apps/production-ready.md

 It is best not to serve static files from Cloud.gov directly.
 You can store your files in S3 or point CloudFront to an assets folder so you serve your assets with a CDN.

+## Domain Delegation

+You will need a domain for your application.
+DNS delegation for the domain is the easiest path for getting the domain up and running.